 If you want to make sitting around the campfire really special, then try Mystical Fire which will transform the fire into dancing flames of vibrant colours.

 There is an additional field that is planted with bamboos and huge grasses with paths to wander round, a lawn with a badminton net and football goal and a secluded jungly area with swing seat and picnic table.

 From the corner of the site there is a Cornish sunken lane giving direct access, a walk of about 15 minutes, to Davidstow Moor and Bodmin Moor.

 The field has been landscaped with paths to wander around a wild garden area planted with native wild plants, irises and huge grasses which attracts many butterflies, elephant hawk moths and dragonflies of all kinds.

 Bird life in our gardens include blue tits, great tits, coal tits, dunnocks, various finches, nuthatches and a pair of greater spotted woodpeckers.
 Also, of course, swallows, hedge sparrows, blackbirds, wrens and thrushes.
-Flocks of goldfinches are to be seen during summer gathering seed-heads from the dandelion 'clocks' and from the thistles in the adjoining field.
-Kestrels and sparrow hawks are often seen and buzzards are a common sight wheeling in the air, however we don't get pestered by noisy seagulls!
+Flocks of goldfinches are to be seen during late summer gathering seed-heads from the dandelion 'clocks' and from the thistles in the adjoining field.
+Kestrels and sparrow hawks are often seen and buzzards are a common sight wheeling in the air, however we rarely get pestered by noisy seagulls!

 At night is gets dark and quiet when you are likely to hear our two kinds of owl: the barn owl and tawny owl.